bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Converting Files from SCSS to Sass &amp; Vice Versa</h4>

-On top of being able to convert SCSS and Sass files to CSS you can also convert files from SCSS to Sass and vice versa.
-To do so the sass commands below may be used to convert a SCSS file to Sass, and then a Sass file to SCSS respectively.
+<p>On top of being able to convert SCSS and Sass files to CSS you can also
+convert files from SCSS to Sass and vice versa.
+To do so the sass commands below may be used to convert a SCSS file to Sass, and then a Sass file to SCSS respectively.</p>

 ```
- 1  &#0035; Convert Sass to SCSS
+ 1  # Convert Sass to SCSS
  2  sass-convert styles.sass styles.scss
- 3  &#0035; Convert SCSS to Sass
+ 3  # Convert SCSS to Sass
  4  sass-convert styles.scss styles.sass
  5
 ```

 <h4>Syntax</h4>

-As previously mentioned the primary difference between SCSS and Sass is their syntax, and their difference in severity.
+<p>As previously mentioned the primary difference between SCSS and Sass is
+their syntax, and their difference in severity.
 The syntax of SCSS isn't much different than that of regular CSS.
 In fact, standard CSS will run inside of SCSS.
 Sass on the other hand is fairly strict, and any indenting or character errors will prohibit the styles from compiling.
-Sass omits all curly brackets, {}, and semicolons, ;, relying on indentation and clear line breaks for formatting.
+Sass omits all curly brackets, {}, and semicolons, ;, relying on indentation and clear line breaks for formatting.</p>

 <h4>SCSS</h4>